szhupeng/Arch/README.md

 ![Logo](http://ob0r3vf26.bkt.clouddn.com/logo.png)

-FxBase is a flexible base frame to develop an app.it mainly included:
+FxBase is a flexible base frame to develop an app.
+It mainly included:

 * BaseActivity
 * BaseToolbarActivity